 Some of the most common advice for personal finance is building consistent savings habits and starting young.
 However, the subject is more complicated than just that.
-Personal finance goes deeper than just investments; there are other factors to consider, just as taxation, inflation, etcetera.
+Personal finance goes deeper than just investments; there are other factors to consider, such as taxation, inflation, etc.

-In today’s world, individuals are more empowered than they ever have been when it comes to financial literacy and wealth creation due to the abundance of information, various assets to choose from, and easily available high-quality guidance.
+In today’s world, individuals are more empowered than ever regarding financial literacy and wealth creation due to the abundance of information, various assets to choose from, and readily available high-quality guidance.
 Luckily understanding the subject is of personal finance very easy; the challenge is its application.